Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The skeleton key pothos gets its name from the shape of its mature leaves.

-When young the leaves resemble most other pothos but as the plant matures the leaves begin to be wide at the base and narrow significantly towards the tip of the leaf making it look like a skeleton key or sting ray.
+When young the leaves resemble most other Epipremnum varieties but as the plant matures the leaves begin to be wide at the base and narrow significantly towards the tip of the leaf making it look like a skeleton key or sting ray.

 The best way to get a skeleton key pothos to show its unique leaves is to give it something to climb like a trellis or moss pole.

-The Scindapsus genus is not a part of the Epipremnum genus but is included here due to the fact that these plants are oftentimes labeled as varieties of pothos.
+The Scindapsus genus is not a part of the Epipremnum genus but is included here because these plants are oftentimes labeled as varieties of pothos.

 Satin Pothos (Scindapsus pictus ‘Argyraeus’)